 Spiritual Waters for Attainment

 Much as the tranquil vibrations of Peace Water last long after a bath, spiritual waters can be used to help bring in positive things.
 Roses are known as potent love herbs, and Red or White Rose Water can be added to baths or used to anoint the body for that purpose as well.
 Using Glory Water in ritual can allow you to be victorious over your rivals and overcome any obstacles that stand in the way of your goals.

 Protecting with Spiritual Waters

 Though they are called "spiritual waters," not all are waters.
-Some may be alcohol based, like the libations poured for ancestral spirits.
-Some spirits and deities enjoy receiving sweet smelling colognes or oils, even if they are undrinkable.
-Kananga Water, for example, is a cologne used in rituals for cleansing and protection, but also accepted as an offering to the spirits of the dead.
+Some may be alcohol-based, as the libations poured for ancestral spirits.
+Some spirits and deities enjoy receiving sweet-smelling colognes or oils, even if they are undrinkable.
+Kananga Water, for example, is a cologne used in rituals for cleansing and protection but is also accepted as an offering to the spirits of the dead.

 Water is a vital element acknowledged in spiritual traditions around the world, for as long as traditions have existed.
 Using spiritual waters magically can help you remove unwanted energies from a place or yourself, protect yourself and your home, drive away enemies, and attract love, luck, and all other good things.